-62.15 Entitlements
+62.14 Entitlements

-- (i) A staff member who gives birth to or adopts or fosters a child and is the primary carer, is entitled to the equivalent of 26 weeks normal pay over a period of up to 52 weeks, to be taken as a block or blocks of any combination of full pay, pro rata pay or leave without pay. - (ii) Where a staff member has worked varied hours preceding paid parental leave, their parental leave entitlement will be based on the average hours worked in the 12 months immediately prior to commencement of the leave (excluding any period of leave immediately prior to the staff member commencing Parental Leave). - (iii) Notwithstanding Clause 62.15 (ii), if a staff member temporarily works less than their ordinary hours of work (Full-time or Part-time as applicable) for reasons associated with the pregnancy, paid parental leave entitlements will be based on the staff member's ordinary hours of work. - (iv) A prospective mother may commence parental leave up to 20 weeks prior to the expected date of birth. - (v) At least 4 weeks prior to the expiry of the staff member's approved period of parental leave, the staff member may request an extension of unpaid parental leave for a further period of up to 52 weeks immediately following the end of the current parental leave period. - (vi) Where a pregnancy terminates by miscarriage, still birth or due to a life threatening circumstance, after 20 weeks of pregnancy have elapsed, or the child dies within 4 weeks of the birth, the staff member will be entitled to 6 weeks paid leave. - (vii) Where both the primary carer and the partner are staff members, the primary carer paid leave entitlement may be distributed between the two staff members so long as they are the primary carer for the respective periods and at least one of the staff members is eligible.
+- (i) A staff member who gives birth to or adopts or fosters a child and is the primary carer, is entitled to the equivalent of 26 weeks normal pay over a period of up to 52 weeks, to be taken as a block or blocks of any combination of full pay, pro rata pay or leave without pay. - (ii) Where a staff member has worked varied hours preceding paid parental leave, their parental leave entitlement will be based on the average hours worked in the 12 months immediately prior to commencement of the leave (excluding any period of leave immediately prior to the staff member commencing Parental Leave). - (iii) Notwithstanding Clause 62.154 (ii), if a staff member temporarily works less than their ordinary hours of work (Full-time or Part-time as applicable) for reasons associated with the pregnancy, paid parental leave entitlements will be based on the staff member's ordinary hours of work. - (iv) A prospective mother may commence parental leave up to 20 weeks prior to the expected date of birth. - (v) At least 4 weeks prior to the expiry of the staff member's approved period of parental leave, the staff member may request an extension of unpaid parental leave for a further period of up to 52 weeks immediately following the end of the current parental leave period. - (vi) Where a pregnancy terminates by miscarriage, still birth or due to a life threatening circumstance: - (a) , between 16 and 20 weeks of pregnancy, the staff member will be entitled to 2 weeks paid leave; or - (b) after 20 weeks of pregnancy have elapsed, or the child dies within 4 weeks of the birth, the staff member will be entitled to 6-8 weeks paid leave. - (vii) Where both the primary carer and the partner are staff members, the primary carer paid leave entitlement may be distributed between the two staff members so long as they are the primary carer for the respective periods and at least one of the staff members is eligible.

-62.16 Risks to Pregnant or Breastfeeding staff
+62.15 Risks to Pregnant or Breastfeeding staff

-- (i) Where a staff member is pregnant or breastfeeding and, in the opinion of a registered medical practitioner a risk assessment of the workplace and work related activities is necessary, the supervisor will arrange for the assessment and, by agreement with the staff member, will temporarily adjust the staff member's working conditions, duties, or hours of work in order to avoid exposure to the risk. - (ii) If adjustment is not feasible or cannot readily be made, the University will consult the staff member on options such as secondment to a role not exposed to the risk (on the existing rate and conditions), working from home, commencing parental leave or commencing personal leave.
+(i) Where a staff member is pregnant or breastfeeding and, in the opinion of a registered medical practitioner a risk assessment of the workplace and work related activities is necessary, the supervisor will arrange for the assessment and, by agreement with the staff

+- member, will temporarily adjust the staff member's working conditions, duties, or hours of work in order to avoid exposure to the risk. - (ii) If adjustment is not feasible or cannot readily be made, the University will consult the staff member on options such as secondment to a role not exposed to the risk (on the existing rate and conditions), working from home, commencing parental leave or commencing personal leave.

-62.17 Return to Work
+62.16 Return to Work